Overview

 Endpoint Archival Architecture

-The recommended architecture uses cloud drive synchronization as an intermediate layer.
+The architecture uses cloud drive synchronization as an intermediate layer between endpoints and Vaultastic.

-Endpoint files are synchronized to OneDrive or Google Drive using desktop sync clients.
+- Endpoint files are synchronized using cloud drive sync clients

-Files are stored in the user’s cloud drive account.
+- Files are stored in user or managed cloud drive accounts

-Retention policies in the cloud drive manage storage limits.
+- Retention policies in the cloud drive control storage lifecycle

-This approach avoids deploying backup agents on endpoints and relies instead on existing cloud synchronization infrastructure.
+This approach eliminates the need for endpoint backup agents and relies on a centrally managed synchronization infrastructure.

 Why Use Cloud Drive as an Intermediate Layer